Farid Fata: Fraud

 Concerns about Fata cropped up as early as 2007, when Maggie Dorsey sued Fata for malpractice.
 Dorsey had been diagnosed with cancer in 2004, and seven months of chemotherapy had made it difficult for her to walk.
 She then learned that she did not have cancer.
 The case was settled out of court in 2009.
 In 2010, veteran oncology nurse Angela Swantek went to MHO for an interview, but was stunned to see practices that her experience told her were "plain wrong".
-Swantek believed that Fata was pumping patients with drugs specifically to bill their insurance for more money—a classic fraud scenario.
-She complained to state authorities, but got no response until 2011, when she got a form letter saying that there was no evidence to support an investigation into Fata.
+Swantek believed that Fata was pumping patients with drugs in hour-long chemotherapy sessions that should normally last much shorter periods, thus allowing him to prescribe unnecessarily high volumes of drugs.
+Swantek believed Fata was deliberately billing patients' insurance companies for more money, a classic fraud scenario.
+She complained to state authorities, but got no response until 2011, when she got a form letter under the authority of Bureau of Health Professions Acting Director Rae Ramsdell, of the State of Michigan's Department of Licensing and Regulatory Affairs, saying that there was no evidence to support an investigation into Fata.

 In 2013, Fata diagnosed 54-year-old Monica Flagg with multiple myeloma—a condition that required a lifetime of chemo for her to have any chance of survival.
 On July 1, hours after her first round of chemo, Flagg broke her leg in two places.
 Fata was on vacation in Lebanon at the time.
 One of the doctors at MHO, Soe Maunglay, saw Flagg in the hospital that day and was stunned to see that her readings were completely normal.
 As he put it, he could tell "just by looking at the chart" that Flagg's numbers were not consistent with an active cancer patient.

 The next day, Maunglay went to MHO and reviewed Flagg's records, and could find nothing in her test results that could justify a chemo regimen.
 He later told The Detroit News that myeloma can start with minor changes in blood chemistry—minor enough that a dishonest doctor can use chemo to avoid detection.
 Maunglay estimated that if another doctor had seen Flagg within two months, she would have appeared to be in remission.
 He also believed that since Flagg was far healthier on paper than a typical myeloma patient, the insurance payments would continue flowing to Fata for the rest of his life.
 Maunglay went to see Flagg the following day, and informed her she did not have cancer.
 He further advised her to get her records right away and find another doctor, and that she should never seek treatment from Fata again.